The Daily Tar Heel: Print Journalism

 Key Club: Public Relations

 From 2016 to 2018, I served as the Thales Academy Apex Key Club Public Relations Committee chair.
-This experience taught me about the inter-workings of public relations, through updating social media pages with important content and keeping members informed, as well as managing all photography for the club chapter.
+This experience taught me about public relations, through updating social media pages with important content and keeping members informed, as well as managing all photography for the club chapter.

 Live Announcements: Broadcast Journalism